nickgammon/G-Pascal/markdown/editor.md

 ## Delete

-Use **D** to delete a range of lines (you cannot use **D** on its own to delete the entire source).
+Use DELETE to delete a range of lines (you cannot use DELETE on its own to delete the entire source).
 If you want to delete *everything* type "delete all" (or "d all").

 ---

 ## Find

-Use **F** to find a string.
+Use FIND to find a string.
 The string delimiter can be any single character which is not a letter, number or space.
 This is intended to help you find lines with certain words on them.
 For example:

 ```
 F .procedure.